archit-sagar-unbxd/search-JS-library/docs/configurations/urlConfig.md

 {: .important }
-> This set of configurations is not present in versions `2.0.39` and before.
+> SEO Friendly URL is available from `2.0.40` and above.

 # Table of contents